Dorian Yates: Post-competition career

 In 1987, Yates purchased Temple Gym on Temple Street in Birmingham.
 In 2006, he franchised four additional Temple Gym locations, three of which are in the UK.
 As of 2020, only the original Birmingham gym is still in operation; it later relocated from Temple Street to the city's Jewellery Quarter.

 In 1994, Yates and bodybuilding brothers Mike and Ray Mentzer formed the California-based company Heavy Duty Inc., which marketed athletic apparel and bodybuilding books.
 In 1998, he partnered with Kerry Kayes to form the bodybuilding supplement company CNP Professional, which marketed a "Dorian Yates Approved" product line in the U.S. He left the company in 2006 to form his own company, Dorian Yates Ultimate Formulas, which offers a line of protein and weight-gain supplements.

 Yates started a second company in 2010 called EU Peptides, which sells peptide hormones and other pro-hormone supplements.
-He left this company in 2012, having founded a third company called DY Nutrition in 2011; it specializes in pre-workout formulas, has released several training DVDs, and offers a line of supplements that consists of whey protein supplements, pre-workout, and post-workout supplements endorsed by Yates.
+He left this company in 2012, having founded a third company called DY Nutrition in 2011; it specializes in pre-workout formulas, has released several training DVDs, and offers a line of workout related supplements endorsed by Yates.